-Clicking a dataset in Storage $\to$ Volumes $\to$ View Volumes causes buttons to appear at the bottom of the screen, providing these options:
+Clicking a dataset in Storage $\rightarrow$ Volumes $\rightarrow$ View Volumes causes buttons to appear at the bottom of the screen, providing these options:

-Change Permissions: edit the dataset's permissions as described in Change Permissions (page 113).
+Change Permissions: edit the dataset's permissions as described in Change Permissions (page 112).

 Create Snapshot: create a one-time snapshot.
-To schedule the regular creation of snapshots, instead use Periodic Snapshot Tasks (page 132).
+To schedule the regular creation of snapshots, instead use Periodic Snapshot Tasks (page 133).